PlayForm/WebSite/Source/Content/en/personal-data-protection-policy.md

 1.  **<span class="underline">Our Responsibilities.</span>**

-    1. Privacy Manager is ultimately responsible for handing all DSR received by Playform.
+    1. Privacy Manager is ultimately responsible for handing all DSR received by PlayForm.
 In the case of receiving any outstanding or unusual DSR, the employee must seek advice from the Privacy Manager before taking any action.

-    2. DSR Team within Playform is responsible for handling DSRs from Playform Users on a daily basis.
-The Human Resources department is responsible for handling the DSR from Playform employees.
+    2. DSR Team within PlayForm is responsible for handling DSRs from PlayForm Users on a daily basis.
+The Human Resources department is responsible for handling the DSR from PlayForm employees.

     3. All DSRs from the Users must be addressed at and answered from the following e-mail address: dsr@playform.cloud.
 DSR from the employees can